RTEMS/rtems-docs/c-user/clock/directives.rst

 .. rubric:: PARAMETERS:

 ``uptime``
-    This parameter is the pointer to a `struct timeval
+    This parameter is the pointer to a `struct timespec
     <https://pubs.opengroup.org/onlinepubs/009695399/basedefs/sys/time.h.html>`_
     object.
 When the directive call is successful, the seconds and nanoseconds elapsed since some time point during the system initialization and some